ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 ![ellipse](../assets/formulas/ellipse.gif)

 As I said, S1 and S2 are constants.
-So if denoted x = S1 - R1 and y = S2 - R2, we get an [ellipse equation](https://en.wikipedia.org/wiki/Ellipse#Equation), that's why the contract is called Ellipse Market Maker :open_mouth: !
+So if denoted `x = S1 - R1` and `y = S2 - R2`, we get an [ellipse equation](https://en.wikipedia.org/wiki/Ellipse#Equation), that's why the contract is called Ellipse Market Maker :open_mouth: !

 Let's check that the formula holds at least for a couple of cases: